eerily/mercurial-mdb/README.md

     intents: []
   });

-  // Login with the environment data client.login("BOT TOKEN");
+  // Login with the bot token
+  client.login("BOT TOKEN");
 });
 ```